buceawhx/OpenSeesDocumentation/source/user/manual/material/uniaxialMaterials/APDVFD.rst

 APDVFD Material
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This command is used to build an asynchronous parallel double-stage viscous fluid damper (APDVFD) model.
-APDVFD material simulates the hysteretic behavior of asynchronous parallel double-stage viscous fluid damper with specific parameters.
+This command is used to construct a uniaxialMaterial model that simulates the hysteretic responses (axial load-deformation) of an asynchronous parallel double-stage viscous fluid damper (APDVFD) with specific parameters.
 An adaptive iterative algorithm with a high-precision accuracy has been implemented and validated to solve numerically the constitutive equations.
 (Specific parameters are shown in Fig. 1.)

 .. function:: uniaxialMaterial APDVFD $matTag $K $G1 $G2 $Alpha $L $LC $DP $DG $N1 $N2 $DO1 $DO2 $DC $S $HP $HC <$LGap> <$NM $RelTol $AbsTol $MaxHalf>